 You are going to add the Major 6th scale degree on top of a major triad.
-If you have to spell a 6th chord quickly, just remember the 6th scale degree is always a whole-step above the fifth of the chord.
+If you have to play 6th chord quickly, just remember the 6th scale is always full step above the fifth of the chord.

 Another way to think of 6th chords is to start with a familiar dominant 7th chord and just lower the b7 one more half-step and you have a 6th chord.
 This is a great way to find new shapes you never thought of.